What is a Foreclosure?

 - Buying the home is done under the condition that the homeowner has the property remediated

 - The home must pass all health inspections set in place Alberta Health Services before it can be lived in or resold

 - All costs to get the home up to AHS standards are paid by the homeowner

 Motivated Sellers and Networking

-It is not just court-sales, foreclosures and grow-op homes where you will get deals from, motivated sellers are often where the best deals are made, if you can find them.
-Motivated sellers often have to list their homes due to employment change, job relocation or financial reasons, just to name a few.
+It is not just court-sales, foreclosures and grow-op homes where you will get deals.
+Motivated sellers are often where the best deals are made, if you can find them.
+Motivated sellers often have to list their homes due to an employment change, because of a job relocation or for financial reasons, just to name a few.
 Established real estate agents with strong networks can locate these listings very fast and have you viewing them just as fast.
 There are other great investment properties that get listed and fly under the radar, everything from handy-man specials to estate sales to homeowners that need to sell quickly.
 An experienced real estate agent is a great resource that can spot a deal far in advance.